OpenNews/srccon-2023/volunteer.md

 Volunteering will be a significant time commitment.
 For offering that time and missing out on some (but not all!) of the festivities, you will have our gratitude, free entry to the event, a SRCCON Volunteer T-shirt, and the knowledge that you played an integral role in making SRCCON a success.

-If you want to attend a SRCCON event and are excited about playing this type of vital support role, [please email us for information](mailto:srccon@opennews.org) about volunteering.
+If you want to attend SRCCON and are excited about playing this type of vital support role, [please email us for information](mailto:srccon@opennews.org) about volunteering.